revloc02/dndMarkdown/colver-5e-homebrew.md

 # Appendix E: Stunt Examples

 Stunts are actions modified by the player using Inspiration. **Any action** (attack, movement, spell, reaction) can be **modified into a Stunt** and must be declared before the attempt is made.
-The modification can be any embellishment to the action that adds an additional desired effect, **the possibilities are endless**.
+The modification can be any embellishment to the action that adds an additional desired effect.

+#### The Possibilities Are Endless

+Assess the situation your character is in, and imagine ways to:
+* Take advantage of the terrain
+* Creatively use your weapons
+* Exploit an enemy's position or weakness
+* Enhance your abilities
+* Do something really heroic
+* Be Awesome!

+#### Examples

 The following are not so much a menu to choose from as they are guidelines to inspire imagination and creativity, in other words **invent your own stunts**: